camunda/camunda-docs/versioned_docs/version-8.2/components/components-overview.md

 keywords: ["process automation tools"]
 ---

+Components are things that make up other things.

 This section contains product manual content for each component in Camunda 8, including conceptual content.
 Together, these components comprise the Camunda 8 SaaS experience.

 - [Concepts](concepts/what-is-camunda-8.md) - Learn more about a variety of Camunda 8 topics with this conceptual documentation on clusters, processes, job workers, workflow patterns, and more.